Virtual File System

 A Vfs instance contains a property called root which is a VfsFile.
 A Vfs requires a the path to the base directory when constructing.
 The root VfsFile is constructed based off that path.

 A Context creates two VfsFile instances.
 One is a resourcesVfs which points to the projects resources directory.
-The second is the storageVfs which points to the storage directory for storing key-value data.
+The second is the applicationVfs which points to the applications working directory.
+The third is a urlVfs which allows http requests with plain old URLs.

 val context: Context